Subscribe to newsletter

 Filing vs. Distribution: Two Separate Responsibilities

-• Electronic filing is now effectively mandatory for most employers
+• Electronic filing is now required for nearly all employers

 Employers must also provide forms to employees using one of three methods: